Table of Contents

 The command used to compile code depends on the language.
 Intel uses the icc compiler for C, icpc for C++, and ifort for Fortran.
 Their corresponding Intel MPI implemetations can be accessed through the wrappers mpiicc, mpiicpc, and mpiifort respectively.

-The GNU C compiler is gcc and its Intel MPI implementation can be accessed through the wrapper mpicc, which Intel advertises as the native way to use Intel MPI with alternate compilers. gcc and Intel MPI are loaded by default by the module load default-environment command in the .bashrc file in the user’s home directory that is automatically executed upon login to taki.
+The GNU C compiler is gcc and its Intel MPI implementation can be accessed through the wrapper mpicc, which Intel advertises as the native way to use Intel MPI with gcc specifically. gcc and Intel MPI are loaded by default by the module load default-environment command in the .bashrc file in the user’s home directory that is automatically executed upon login to taki.
+For C++ and FORTRAN the mpiicpc and mpiifort wrappers should be used.
 The GNU compilers for C++ and Fortran are g++ and gfortran.
 To link against the Intel MPI libraries would be mpiicpc -cxx=g++ and mpiifort -fc=gfortran respectively.

 Compiling with the clang compiler